MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/captive-portals.md

 - Change the captive portal behavior that is displayed to clients.
 For example, do not redirect some requests and drop other requests; you should continue to redirect all requests until authentication succeeds.

   > [!NOTE]
-  > enial of Service mitigations should be based on the frequency of attempts per client, not the number of attempts per client or the total attempts from all clients.
+  > Denial of Service mitigations should be based on the frequency of attempts per client, not the number of attempts per client or the total attempts from all clients.

 ## Touch-friendly web pages